serafim101/comparus/README.md

 # Comparus test work

 Test task from COMPARUS.
 The solution consists of the following set of components:
-1. Helm chart to install jenkins server
+1. There are 2 ways to install jenkins server to choose from, use helm chart and an additional set of manifests, or use terraform which will deploy the entire k8s infrastructure
-2. A set of manifests for kubernetes with a description of roles and pv
+2. A set of manifests for kubernetes with a description of roles and pv, when installing jenkins using helm
 3. terraform to create a task in jenkins

 ### Instruction for use